Henkoglobin/100-days-of-code/log.md

 ### Day 4: January 13, 2017

-**Today's progress**: Implemented a new service to locally save and load data in a Xamarin App.
+**Today's progress:** Implemented a new service to locally save and load data in a Xamarin App.

 **Thoughts:**